 Discover the charming Mitkof Island fishing town of Petersburg.
 Founded by Norwegian fishermen in the late 1800s, Petersburg is nicknamed Alaska's "Little Norway."
 Experience this Scandinavian culture with a folk dance show by local youth at the iconic Sons of Norway Hall.
 Later, enjoy a narrated bus tour and take time to explore the vibrant community at your own leisure.
 Learn the unique history and legends of Thomas Bay and participate in kayak, skiff, and hiking excursions.

 Scout for humpback whales and other marine mammals in the world-renowned whale waters of Frederick Sound.
 Humpbacks are famous for behavior that lends itself to incredible viewing and photography, such as tail lobbing, lunge feeding, pectoral slapping, breaching, and picturesque dives that showcase their massive flukes.
-Enjoy an exciting afternoon of Alaska adventure in a wilderness bay for DIB excursions, kayaking, and hiking.
+Experience a shore excursion to the remote Five Finger Lighthouse (weather permitting).

 Journey through Tracy or Endicott Arm in the Tracy Arm-Ford’s Terror Wilderness, a place the famous naturalist, John Muir, referred to as, "A wild, unfinished Yosemite.”
 Renowned for its pristine waterfalls, towering icebergs, abundant harbor seals, and granite cliffs that rise from sea level to 4,000 feet, this wilderness is often referred to by locals as one of the most scenic areas in the state.
 Both of these dramatic glacial fjords offer stunning views of tidewater glaciers.
 Skiff excursions provide the opportunity to view the majesty of the area in even greater detail.